 If you’re leading a startup, on the short list of things you’ve got to make sure of is don’t run out of cash.
 For that reason it makes good sense to forecast how much cash you will bring in, how much you will spend, and ultimately, when you expect to run out.

-I made a model that does just that for Ticketleap, the Philly startup I joined as CFO in 2009 and where I currently serve as CEO.
-After six years of gradual improvements it serves us pretty well.
+I made a model that did just that for Ticketleap, a company I ran until its exit.
+After six years of gradual improvements it served us pretty well.
 I figured I’d clean it up and put it on the internet in case it’s helpful to anyone else as a starting point:

 Tips for using this model

 - The key value it provides is to tie together revenue and expense forecasts into a balance sheet, P&L, and cash flow statements.
 The inputs are meant to be a starting point and are fully customizable via Excel.

 - Specifically, you’re probably going to have to re-do the revenue forecast method from scratch to fit your business.
 I like to have new business from each traction channel on its own tab then an overall retention tab for non-new business.
 This helps answer the question “why are we exceeding plan?” and otherwise evaluate the business.

 - For Ticketleap, I happened to forecast GM then use an assumption to get from there to revenue (the other way around is probably more typical, and you can easily change it to that).